tranhungnghiep/tranhungnghiep.github.io/index.md

 and tops them with some new brilliant ideas

 <br><br>
+this requires insights into the literature

+<br><br>
 speed this up
 <br>
-either by human or machine
+either for human or machine

 <br>
 that is **The Quest of My Research**